saadeghi/daisyui/packages/docs/src/routes/(routes)/components/countdown/+page.md

 ---
 title: Countdown
-desc: Countdown gives you a transition effect of changing numbers.
+desc: Countdown gives you a transition effect when you change a number between 0 to 99.
 layout: components
 classnames:
   component: